-NOTE 7: For the sake of clarity, SEPPs on both sides of PLMN borders are not depicted in figure 4.2.4-7.
+NOTE 8: For the sake of clarity, SEPPs on both sides of PLMN borders are not depicted in figure 4.2.4-7.

 Figure 4.2.4-8: Void

+Figure 4.2.4-x depicts when the hierarchical NSACF architecture is deployed in the VPLMN, the Primary NSACF in VPLMN interacts with the Primary NSACF (if hierarchical NSACF architecture is deployed) or Central NSACF (if Centralized architecture is deployed) in HPLMN using the reference point representation.

+Figure 4.2.4-x: Hierarchical NSACF Roaming architecture in reference point representation